 VYO International Tours: The VYO has a proud tradition of touring internationally on a regular basis, with a goal of touring every third year.
-Previous tours have taken our musicians to China, France, Germany, Czech Republic, Iceland, Spain, and Portugal.
-Tour plans are announced at least a year in advance to give families time to plan for students' participation.
-In order to maximize our orchestra students' opportunity to have the touring experience, recent VYO alumni and VYP students in selected grades are given the opportunity to join the VYO for tours.
+Previous tours have taken our musicians to Russia, China, France, Germany, Czech Republic, Iceland, Spain, and Portugal.
+VYO will be touring to Greece in June/July of 2023.